hakantakiri/cra-ef/README.md

 npm run electron
 ```

-This can be simplified using another dependencies such as `foreman`, but this template aims to avoid using any other dependency apart from what is already used inside the frameworks without the use no external dependency appart
+This can be simplified using another dependencies such as `foreman`, but this template aims to avoid using any other dependency apart from what is already required inside the frameworks.

 ## How to build